mdb1710/9tcbase/_posts/peter-engel-dead-at-88.md

 ---
 title: "Executive Producer of Saved By The Bell Peter Engel Dies at 88"
 excerpt: "On March 3, 2025, television producer Peter Engel passed away at the age of 86, leaving behind a legacy that profoundly impacted teen entertainment and popular culture.
-Best known as the executive producer of "Saved by the Bell," Engel's influence on teen programming in the late 1980s and 1990s helped define a generation of television viewers."
+Best known as the executive producer of Saved by the Bell, Engel's influence on teen programming in the late 1980s and 1990s helped define a generation of television viewers."
 coverImage: "/assets/blog/city-guys-rock-the-vote/boomboxsample.png"
 date: "2025-03-03T05:35:07.322Z"
 author: